Andrewfuntikov/Bio/README.md

 ### :woman_technologist: About Me :
 ### 👩‍💻 About myself: I am a programmer from Russia.

-. - 🔭 I'm learning programming in Pothon.
+. - 🔭 I'm learning programming in Python.

 🌱 I study robots and program on different boards.